This is a project born out of a deep desire to express gratitude to a very special community.

 Whilst work is underway for Phase 1 we have commenced our fundraising efforts for Phase 2.

-Our objective is to keep the construction team on site beyond Phase 1 to immediately commence Phase 2 works, so that the building of five new classrooms on the lower level of the classroom block, and the civil works and foundations for the science and technology block, can be completed before the monsoon arrives in June 2019, when those new rooms are so desperately needed.
+Our objective is to keep the construction team on site beyond Phase 1 to immediately start Phase 2 works, effectively rolling into building of five new classrooms on the lower level of the classroom.
+If time permits before monsoon, we will also complete the civil works and foundations for the science and technology block.
+Otherwise this activity will be priority after the Monsoon rains finish.

 Your GENEROUS and TIMELY CONTRIBUTION is so appreciated and will help us achieve this target.